 l Malaria: 400,000 deaths per year

 Malaria, an infectious disease transmitted by mosquitoes, is an endemic disease that is widely spread across the African continent, with more than 10% of infected people dying.
 In 2019, there were about 229 million cases of malaria and 409,000 deaths from malaria.
 Children under the age of 5 accounted for the largest proportion of deaths.

 Malaria is preventable through insecticide-treated mosquito nets and malaria vaccinations, and even if a person is infected, it can be cured through drug treatment for 15 days if it is diagnosed early on.
-However, mosquito nets, malaria vaccines and antimalarial drugs are too expensive for people living in Africa.
-The price of antimalarial drug is about $20, which is far too high for people living on $1 a day on average.
+However, mosquito nets, malaria vaccines, and antimalarial drugs are too expensive for people living in Africa.
+The price of antimalarial drugs is about $20, which is far too high for people living on $1 a day on average.